rjain85/Enhanced-2048/DEVELOPMENT.md

 # Development log

 ## April 6
 - I had a great deal of difficulty actually cloning the code from GitHub.
-Cloning directly into Visual Studio did not work.
-Here is what needed to be done:
+Cloning directly into Visual Studio did not work
+- Here is what needed to be done:
 	- First I cloned the given code into the folder where I always put my C++ projects using Git Bash
 	- Next, I opened my openFrameworks folder and then opened the folder projectGenerator-vs
 	- From there I opened the projectGenerator.exe GUI